コラム

 1) It looks like a lot of hair has fallen out.
 2) The fallen hair and the remaining hair get tangled while you sleep and become impossible to remove (I ended up with a huge hairball so I cut it off at the root).

-However, be careful not to cut your hair too short, for example with clippers, as the loose hair may get caught in clothing or hats, causing itching and making it difficult to handle.
+However, be careful not to cut your hair too short, for example with clippers, as the loose hair may get caught in clothing or hats, making it itchy and difficult to handle.

 In my case, I cut it to this size: